AdamTakvam/DrBash/README.md

 * snippets : Examples of how to do certain things, how to call the modules, or just neat bash tricks.
 The code in here is inttended for copy/paste usage.

-* installers : If a script has an external dependency on a package that does not exist in the main Debian repo, then there should be a script in here that you can run to install that dependency.
+* installers : If a script has an external dependency on a package that does not exist in the main Debian repo, then t:noh ihere should be a script in here that you can run to install that dependency.
 For the most part, the scripts in here should just add third-party repos so that you can then just `apt-get install` what you need.

 # Scripts